Improving Logan’s road network

 Logan is a diverse, developing city—ultimately, it’s a growing city.
 And growth brings with it many changes, especially when it comes to increased traffic volumes.
 To remedy this and improve connectivity, Logan City Council planned major road upgrades at New Beith Road.

-The project also included the extension of Raglan Road through unformed road reserve between Muston Court and Roberts Road and the preparation of a creek stabilization plan to return the nearby creek to a natural state.
-Our team provided hydraulic design and modeling, lighting and electrical design, roadworks and ancillary works, and public utility plant (PUP) relocation design.
-We also provided environmental and cultural heritage impact studies, and detailed structural engineering of 80 metre (263 feet) and 50 metre (164 feet) drainage structures.
+The project also included the extension of Raglan Road through unformed road reserve between Muston Court and Roberts Road and the preparation of a creek stabilisation plan to return the nearby creek to a natural state.
+Our team provided hydraulic design and modelling, lighting and electrical design, roadworks and ancillary works, and public utility plant (PUP) relocation design.
+We also provided environmental and cultural heritage impact studies, and detailed structural engineering of 80 metre and 50 metre drainage structures.

 These improvements make it possible for Logan’s road network to accommodate rising traffic demand into the future.